About the Nexus Letter

 Once you’ve taken the time to submit your claim to the VA, the VA has the option to request that you undergo a Compensation and Pension Exam (C&P Exam).
 Within the C&P Exam, a medical doctor, or in some instances a VA nurse practitioner, will perform a basic physical examination.
 They will also review your medical records to determine and verify if the disability you are claiming is linked to your service.
 Within some C&P Exams, a complete examination is not even completed, but instead you are simply asked questions that are then entered into a computer.

 In the event that the basic C&P exam conducted by the VA doctor or nurse practitioner is not conclusive, they may order additional tests such as labs, X-rays, and so on.
 Upon completion of your C&P Exam, the VA medical professional drafts a C&P Exam report which is then transmitted to the VA claims adjudicator for them to process.
-Oftentimes a veteran is not provided with a copy of the C&P Exam report, however it is placed into your claim file and considered.
+Oftentimes a veteran is not provided with a copy of the C&P Exam report, however, it is placed into your claim file and considered.

 It is important that veterans take advantage of their right to demand a copy of the C&P Exam report.
 In this way, you have the ability to respond to any potentially unfavorable exam reports before the VA makes a final decision.
 When you work with an experienced VA disability benefits law firm, you have the benefit of a legal expert in VA disability claims reviewing your C&P Exam report.